Journey Engine

 Sprite Rendering

-Sprites are submitted via ctx.draw_sprite() and ctx.draw_sprite_from_sheet() during render().
-They are collected into a Vec<Sprite>, sorted by texture ID, converted to SpriteInstance GPU data, and rendered with instanced draw calls.
+Sprites are submitted via ctx.draw_sprite(), ctx.draw_rect(), and ctx.draw_sprite_from_sheet() during render().
+They are collected into a Vec<Sprite>, partitioned by coarse RenderLayer, then by BlendMode, converted to SpriteInstance GPU data, batched by texture ID, and rendered with instanced draw calls.

 Two render pipelines exist within the same render pass: